Odin-SMR/hermod/Documentation/odin.hermod.rst

 installation of hermod is controlled by zc.buildout installation.
 This way buildout pins down the specific version of each dependency package.

+This is the cycle to use when developing for Hermod.

+ #. check out from svn
+ #. create environment
+ #. develop
+ #. run tests - preferable unit or system tests
+ #. check in -
+ #.
+Release - create binary eggs and copy them to production site
+ #. deploy - installing binary packages
+ #. remove development files

+Notes Step 1-2 is normally done once.
+Step 3-4 iterates many times.Step 3-5 when tests are sucessful.
+Step 9 is seldom made.

 Developers installation
 _______________________